tsantor/cookiecutter-django/README-FORK.md

 ## TODO
 - Need to make work with frontend pipelines other than Gulp
+- Move `api` to a package or packages
 - Move `helpers` to a package or packages
 - Move `mixins` to a package or packages